FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 “It’s fair to say we had anticipated some potential funding,” Hallman said.
 “It ended up not materializing.
 That caused us to step back and rethink our approach.
 To be candid, we were disappointed that the money did not come through.
 However, we now feel like our providers and the Counseling Service and hospital getting together and stepping up and going forward with an alternative plan has resulted in a really good model that will allow us to take care of our patients.”

 Tanzman said state funding was not awarded for start-up of the county’s initial plan for a stand-alone clinic because it differed from the current model of prescribing Suboxone/buprenorphine through individual physician practices.
-She said the Bristol Internal Medicine model will qualify for the same annual support that flows to other practices.
+She said the Primary Care - Bristol model will qualify for the same annual support that flows to other practices.
 Tanzman said that Bennington County — which has roughly the same population as Addison County — currently has seven physicians prescribing Suboxone to a combined total of 170 Medicaid recipients.

 Cheryl Huntley, CSAC’s operations director for youth, family and emergency services, stressed that the expanded Suboxone program should only be seen as a start in addressing a growing drug addiction problem in the state.